 Because spray foam has such great thermal resistance properties, it provides some pretty impressive benefits.
 The pros of using spray foam insulation over traditional fiberglass insulation include:

 According the the US Department of Energy, 40% of home energy loss happens via air infiltration through walls, doorways, and windows.
 Spray foam creates an air barrier that minimizes this air permeation.

 Spray foam insulation insulates up to 50% better than traditional insulation.
 It blocks conductive, radiant and convective heat transfer; this makes it easier to keep rooms at comfortable temperatures.
 As mentioned earlier, the r-value (thermal resistance) of spray foam is approximately 3.2-3.8 per inch for open cell foam and 5-6.5 for closed cell.

 Spray foam provides excellent moisture protection because it fills in every nook and cranny of the space.
 Moisture protection prevents expensive issues and damage such as mold, mildew, and rotting wood.

 Polyurethane spray provides an effective barrier to airborne sound.
 When used as wall insulation, it hinders sound movement from room to room.

 Getting the Most From Your Spray Foam

 Powerblanket spray foam heaters help eliminate temperature and pressure issues with your equipment.
 They cover the entire spray foam cylinder which maximizes the effectiveness of temperature maintenance.
-If you’re interested in maximizing the yield of your spray foam equipment, give us a call at 888.316.6324.
+Call us at 888.316.6324 to maximize your yield.